brunnowski/spyn/TERMS_OF_SERVICE.md

 ### 4.1 Your Content
 - You retain all rights to the photos and routes you upload
-- By uploading content, you grant SPYN a worldwide, non-exclusive, royalty-free license to use, store, display, and distribute your content as necessary to provide the Service
+- By uploading content, you grant STpz a worldwide, non-exclusive, royalty-free license to use, store, display, and distribute your content as necessary to provide the Service
 - You represent that you have all necessary rights to upload and share the content

 ### 4.2 Content Guidelines